 Sending text messages customers enjoy comes down to delivering value with every text.

-And while discount codes are a great way to deliver that value, there are many other ways to do so.
+And while discount codes are a great way to deliver that value, ecommerce texting can be so much more.
 Helpful tips and contests are just a couple of examples of texts your customers will appreciate.

-By far, the most effective way to deliver value in texts is to implement 2-way personal messaging.
+Beyond simply improving the content of your texts, it’s important that customers feel like they’re interacting with actual humans, not a spreadsheet of phone numbers.
+By far, the most effective way to deliver value in texts is to implement two-way personal messaging.

-The Key to Essential E-Commerce SMS Strategy: 2-Way Text Conversations
+The Key to Effective Ecommerce SMS Marketing: Two-Way Conversations

 What if instead of getting a mass text, an e-commerce brand asked you if you had any questions about your recent product view or purchase?